-When examining turnout times as a fractal analysis, the majority (90 percent) of the turnout times measure three minutes and three seconds department-wide.
-Hourly variations are similarly chaotic as the average measures with a high of six minutes and forty-three seconds during the hour of 4:00 PM and 5:00 PM to a low of one second at 4:00 AM hour.
+When examining these turnout times as a fractal analysis, the majority (90 percent) of the turnout times measure three minutes and three seconds department-wide.
+Hourly variations are similarly chaotic as the average measures with a high of 6 minutes and 43 seconds during the hours of 4:00 p.m. and 5:00 p.m. to a low of one second at 4:00 a.m. hour.
 The following graph details the hourly variation of turnout times recorded at the 90th percentile.